PROFILE

 and sub-provincial parliaments on June 7, 1999.

-parties.
-For the national parliament, Partai
+the elections.
+For the national parliament,

-Demokrasi Indonesia Perjuangan (PDI-P,
+Partai Demokrasi Indonesia Perjuangan (PDI-P,

-Indonesian Democratic Party of Struggle led by
+Indonesian Democratic Party of Struggle, led by

 Megawati Soekarnoputri) won 34% of the vote;